 Number Function Color Meaning 1 OFF state Red Lights up red when the OSSD pair is in the OFF state.
 2 ON state Green Lights up green when the OSSD pair is in the ON state.
-3 No function.
-4 Restart interlock Yellow Configuration with automated restart after a time: Lights up while the configured time to restart expires.
+3 Warning field Yellow Shines yellow if at least one warning field is interrupted.
+4 Restart interlock Yellow Setup with reset: Flashes if the restart interlock has been triggered.
+Configuration with automated restart after a time: Lights up while the configured time to restart expires.